 Certain non-U.S. subsidiaries receive revenue and incur expenses in currencies other than their functional currency, and as a result, the foreign subsidiary's functional currency revenue and/or expenses will fluctuate as the currency rates change.
-Additionally, the forecasted Pounds sterling expenses of our London brokerage market operations may exceed their Pounds sterling revenue, and the entity with such operations may also hold significant foreign currency asset or liability positions in the consolidated balance sheet.
+Additionally, the forecast Pounds sterling expenses of our London brokerage market operations may exceed their Pounds sterling revenue, and the entity with such operations may also hold significant foreign currency asset or liability positions in the consolidated balance sheet.
 To reduce such variability, we use foreign exchange contracts to hedge against this currency risk.

-These derivatives were designated as hedging instruments and at December 31, 2020 and December 31, 2019 had total notional amounts of \$340 million and \$499 million, respectively, and represented net fair value assets of \$5 million and \$8 million, respectively.
+These derivatives were designated as hedging instruments and at December 31, 2021 and December 31, 2020 had total notional amounts of \$155 million and \$340 million, respectively, and had net asset fair values of \$3 million and \$5 million, respectively.
+At December 31, 2020, we had derivatives designated as hedging instruments with notional values of \$15 million and \$27 million, related to our Willis Re and Miller businesses, respectively, that were closed prior to their contract expirations as part of and prior to our disposal of these businesses (see Note 3 to these Consolidated Financial Statements).

-At December 31, 2020, the Company estimates, based on current exchange rates, there will be \$3 million of net derivative gains on forward exchange rates reclassified from accumulated other comprehensive loss into earnings within the next twelve months as the forecasted transactions affect earnings.
-These amounts include gains for contracts held by Miller, which was subsequently sold on March 1, 2021 (see Note 3 to these Consolidated Financial Statements).
-At December 31, 2020, our longest outstanding maturity was 1.7 years.
+At December 31, 2021, the Company estimates, based on current exchange rates, there will be \$2 million of net derivative gains on forward exchange rates reclassified from accumulated other comprehensive loss into earnings within the next twelve months as the forecast transactions affect earnings.
+At December 31, 2021, our longest outstanding maturity was 1.7 years.

-The effects of the material derivative instruments that are designated as hedging instruments on the consolidated profit and loss account and the consolidated statement of total comprehensive income for the years ended December 31, 2020, 2019 and 2018 are below.
-Amounts pertaining to the ineffective portion of hedging instruments and those excluded from effectiveness testing were immaterial for the years ended December 31, 2020, 2019 and 2018.
+The effects of the material derivative instruments that are designated as hedging instruments on the consolidated profit and loss account and the consolidated statement of total comprehensive income for the years ended December 31, 2021,2020 and 2019 are below.
+Amounts pertaining to the ineffective portion of hedging instruments and those excluded from effectiveness testing were immaterial for the years ended December 31, 2021, 2020 and 2019.